Rooftop Bars & Restaurants

 While the most common size of porcelain pavers is 24” x 24”, many other sizes are now available including 24″ x 48″, 36″ x 36″, 32″ x 32″, 30″ x 30″, 24″ x 36″, 18″ x 36″, 16″ x 32″ and 18″ x 18″.
 The critical consideration with these other sizes however, is ensuring adequate support, since spacing of any paver supports must not exceed 24”.

-For rooftop decks, pavers are typically laid over adjustable height supports to ensure a perfectly level deck surface over substrates which may slope in multiple directions for drainage.
-This also enables ready access to drains, permits pipework and cabling to be hidden and ensures the surface membrane is readily accessible for inspection and maintenance.
+For rooftop bars and restaurants decks, pavers are typically laid over adjustable height supports to ensure a perfectly level deck surface over substrates which may slope in multiple directions for drainage.
+This also enables ready access to drains, permits pipework and cabling to be hidden, and ensures the surface membrane is readily accessible for inspection and maintenance.

 For locations subject to strict fire codes, we now offer a range of totally non-combustible paver supports – the IGNO range.
 These solid steel, fully height adjustable paver supports span a height range from 1″ to 20″.